borrell-44/holbertonschool-system_linux/0x01-getline/README.md

 2. Handle multiple file descriptors.

-    when called with -1 you should free everything and reset all your static variables.
+    when called with -1 you should free everything and reset all your static variables